Alliedium/awesome-devops/68_jenkins_part1_16-05-2023/README.md

 # Jenkins, Part 1

-In this lecture we are talking about:
- -  concepts such as CI/CD, git-flow, git-ops, version control system
- -  an overview of the tools that provide CI/CD
- -  benefits of the Jenkins tool and how it compares to other CI/CD tools
- -  Jenkins extension with plugins and tools
- -  terms in Jenkins: server, agent, pipeline, stages, steps, build, testing
- -  Ansible playbook

-After the theoretical part, it is told about the [Ansible playbook](https://github.com/Alliedium/awesome-jenkins), which automatically installs the `Jenkins`.
-Then the playbook is launched after which the `Jenkins` is manually configured.
+In this lecture, we will delve into several key concepts and tools that are crucial in modern software development practices.
+We will explore topics such as Continuous Integration/Continuous Deployment (CI/CD), git-flow, git-ops, and version control systems.
+Additionally, we will provide an overview of various tools that facilitate CI/CD processes.

+One of the primary focuses of this lecture will be the Jenkins tool and its significance in the CI/CD landscape.
+We will examine the benefits of using Jenkins and compare it with other popular CI/CD tools.
+Furthermore, we will explore the wide range of extensions, plugins, and tools available in Jenkins that can enhance its functionality and adaptability to specific project requirements.

+To develop a thorough understanding of Jenkins, we will discuss important terms associated with it, including the server, agent, pipeline, stages, steps, build, and testing.
+These terms will provide the foundation for comprehending the inner workings of Jenkins and its role in automating various stages of the software development lifecycle.

+After the theoretical part of the lecture, we will transition into a practical demonstration of how to automate the installation of Jenkins using an [Ansible playbook](https://github.com/Alliedium/awesome-jenkins).

 # References